-Our contributions in this paper are twofold.
-On the one hand, we address a statistical issue arising in the calculation of confidence regions under strong temporal correlation.
-On the other hand, we push forward the theoretical investigation of the empirical process by proving a novel limit theorem: \begin{itemize} \item We study the construction of confidence bands for the marginal distribution and confidence intervals for its quantiles in long-range dependent time series.
-We propose a novel approach to calculate confidence regions based on a higher-order approximation of the empirical distribution function.
-In the long-range dependence (LRD) case, an asymptotic expansion of the empirical distribution that is similar in spirit to a Taylor expansion can be derived.
-This expansion can be used to obtain a higher-order approximation of certain statistical functionals of the empirical process. \item We establish the theoretical validity of our method for statistics that are functionals of the empirical process.
-For statistical applications beyond confidence regions, e.g. change-point and goodness-of-fit tests, uniform convergence of the one-parameter empirical process \eqref{eq1} does not suffice in order to derive limit distributions of corresponding statistics.
+Against this background, the contribution of this paper is twofold: On the one hand, we address a statistical issue arising in the calculation of confidence intervals under strong temporal correlation.
+On the other hand, we push forward the theoretical investigation of the empirical process by proving a novel limit theorem.
+More precisely: \begin{itemize} \item We study the construction of confidence intervals for the marginal distribution of stationary time series data and confidence intervals for its quantiles in long-range dependent time series.
+We propose a novel approach to calculate confidence intervals based on a higher-order approximation of the empirical distribution function.
+Under long-range dependence (LRD), an asymptotic expansion of the empirical distribution that is similar in spirit to a Taylor expansion can be derived.
+This expansion can be used to obtain higher-order approximations of certain statistical functionals of the empirical process. \item We establish the theoretical validity of our method for statistics that can be considered as functionals of the empirical process.
+For statistical applications beyond the construction of confidence intervals, e.g., change-point and goodness-of-fit tests, uniform convergence of the one-parameter empirical process \eqref{eq1} does not suffice in order to derive limit distributions of corresponding statistics.
 These typically require consideration of the two-parameter (or sequential) empirical process

-We derive the asymptotic distribution of a higher-order approximation of the sequential empirical process by proposing a new chaining technique. \end{itemize}
+We derive the asymptotic distribution of higher-order approximations of the sequential empirical process by proposing a new chaining technique. \end{itemize}